darrenparkinson/wxa-skills-go/README.md

 [![Status](https://img.shields.io/badge/status-wip-yellow)](https://github.com/darrenparkinson/wxa-skills-go) ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/darrenparkinson/wxa-skills-go) ![GitHub](https://img.shields.io/github/license/darrenparkinson/wxa-skills-go?color=brightgreen) [![GoDoc](https://pkg.go.dev/badge/darrenparkinson/wxa-skills-go)](https://pkg.go.dev/github.com/darrenparkinson/wxa-skills-go) [![Go Report Card](https://goreportcard.com/badge/github.com/darrenparkinson/wxa-skills-go)](https://goreportcard.com/report/github.com/darrenparkinson/wxa-skills-go)

 This repository holds example skills and a cli utility written in Go for interacting with Webex Assistant Skills.
+For more information on Webex Assistant Skills, please see the official [Webex Assistant Skills Overview](https://developer.webex.com/docs/webex-assistant-skills-overview).

-It is intended as an alternative to the official [Webex Assistant SDK](https://github.com/cisco/webex-assistant-sdk) without the need for installing python and the required dependencies.
+It is intended as an alternative to the official [Webex Assistant SDK](https://github.com/cisco/webex-assistant-sdk), as documented in the [Webex Assistant Skills Guide](https://developer.webex.com/docs/api/guides/webex-assistant-skills-guide), without the need for installing python and the required dependencies.
 Simply download the binaries from the releases tab to get started.

 It is currently a work in progress, so expect things to change as more is learned about this new webex feature.